arturkuchynski/motion-detection/README.md

 | 4         | 2018-06-28 11:19:06.324708 | 2018-06-28 11:19:06.559286 |

 ##### Plotting data in your web browser with bokeh
-To do so, run `python3 src/plot.py` and you'll get a nice and simple plot
+To do so, run `python3 src/plot.py` and you'll get a simple and reusable plot